 What is the difference between 'Full' & 'Limited' registration?

-If I just want a pet, why should I buy one from an established breeder and not from a pet store or from an ad in the paper?
+If I just want a pet, why should I buy or adopt one from an established hobby or professional breeder and not from a pet store or from an ad in the paper?

-Whether the puppy you buy is to be a companion for your family or a show dog, he or she must meet the same criteria: good health and good temperament.
-When you buy from a reputable breeder you will be buying from a person who has checked the health and temperament of both the mother and the father of the puppy.
+Whether the puppy you buy or adopt is to be a companion for your family or a show dog, he or she must meet the same criteria: good health and good temperament.
+When you acquire one from a reputable breeder you will be aquiring from a person who has checked the health and temperament of both the mother and the father of the puppy.
 This breeder will also have screened his or her breeding stock for those genetic diseases which can be clinically tested.
 The puppy will be the results of a carefully planned breeding.
 Pet store puppies are shipped in from puppy mills, that is, facilities which mass produce several breeds on a large scale, or from the brokers who handle the shipment of these puppies to the pet stores.
 The puppies have not been raised as socialized pets but as a mass-produced commercial commodity.
+They are bred for profit.
 Health in such operations merely means getting them to market alive, while quality is nonexistent.
-Most reputable breeders do not advertise in the newspaper.
-They are knowledgeable, thoughtful breeders who, breed to produce quality Corgis, not to mass produce a cash crop.
+Most reputable hobbyists/breeders do not over advertise.
+They usual bred for themselves/waiting lists.
+They are knowledgeable, thoughtful breeders who, breed to produce quality dogs, not to mass produce a cash crop.
+Hobbyists do not breed for profit.

 What equipment do I need to have when I bring my puppy home?